MicrosoftDocs/windows-dev-docs/hub/apps/develop/feeds/implement-feed-provider-cs.md

 ## Register the feed provider class object with OLE

-In the Program.cs file for our executable, we will call **CoRegisterClassObject** to register our widget provider with OLE, so that the Widgets Board can interact with it.
+In the Program.cs file for our executable, we will call **CoRegisterClassObject** to register our feed provider with OLE, so that the Widgets Board can interact with it.
 Replace the contents of Program.cs with the following code.
 This code imports the **CoRegisterClassObject** function and calls it, passing in the **FeedProviderFactory** interface we defined in a previous step.
 Be sure to update the **CLSID_Factory** variable declaration to use the GUID you generated in the previous step.

 ```csharp
 // Program.cs